CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/aws-pcluster-cluster.md

 #### The Yaml file for the c5n-4xlarge contains the settings as shown in the following diagram.

 Figure 1.
-Diagram of YAML file used to configure a Parallel Cluster with a c5n.large head node and c5n.4xlarge compute nodes using SPOT pricing
+Diagram of YAML file used to configure a ParallelCluster with a c5n.large head node and c5n.4xlarge compute nodes using SPOT pricing
 ![c5n-4xlarge yaml configuration](../../yml_plots/c5n-4xlarge-yaml.png)